 PUPA: 31--44mm, width 11mm, cremaster 3 mm.
 Generally of a bone colour, with a black dorsal stripe on frons and on thorax.
 Median line of tongue-case fuscous ventrally.
 Tongue-case, wing case, legs, antenna and tongue marked with leaden-grey transverse lines and bands.
 Dorsum of abdomen with a russet tinge and an obscure dark dorsal stripe.
 There are broad, broken, fuscous, lateral, ventral and ventro-lateral stripes.
 The spiracles are black, the abdominal pitting and cremaster russet.
 Tongue-case well developed; tip of tongue spatulate.
 Antenna equal to fore leg; with a short, narrow coxal piece.
 Surface slightly shiny; head and wing-case smooth, edge of tongue-sheath longitudinally grooved.
 Thorax obscurely corrugate.
 Abdomen more strongly corrugate and also marked with small pits; hind bevels of segments 8 to 10 with a row of small pits along their front margins; front bevel of 9 with a wide channel set with minute tubercles along its front margin, the rest of its surface set with prominent oval tubercles decreasing in size from the channel to the hind margin of the bevel.
 Spiracle of 2 a narrow slit, the hind margin of 2 shallowly emarginate and slightly raised in front of it, a narrow transverse oblong lobe projecting from the front margin of 3 behind it, the front edge of lobe prominently raised, the hind edge deeply depressed.
 Other spiracles oval, the surface rising gradually to a smaller convex oval containing the central slit, which has narrow, raised edges.
 Cremaster large, triangular, broadly truncate, a minute tooth at each lateral angle of the truncation.
 Upper surface smooth and shiny, basal two-thirds convex, distal third flat, lower surface hollowed, basal one-quarter broadly keeled, and with lateral extensor ridges nearly meeting based (Bell & Scott, 1937).

 Larval hostplants.
-Paederia foetida (Rubiaceae) on Hong Kong (Kendrick, 2002).
+Paederia foetida (Rubiaceae) in Hong Kong (Kendrick, 2002) and Beijing (Xu ZhenBang, pers comm.
+2022).
 Morinda citrifolia and Strychnos nux-vomica in southern India, Paederia foetida in northeastern India (Bell & Scott, 1937), and Guettarda elsewhere.

 Taiwan: Taipei (Neihu); Taipei Hsien (Fushan); Tainan Hsien (Kuantzuling, 1000'); Pingtung Hsien (Kenting); Kaohsiung.